-It is understood that the Alaska Juneau Gold Mining Company had its mill on the slope of Mt.
+It is understood that the Alaska Juneau Gold Mining Company (AJGMC) had its mill on the slope of Mt.
 Roberts near the southeast end of the historical downtown area.
-The AJ mill began operating in 1917, with the mine operating 24 hours per day and 363 days per year by 1930.
+The AJGMC mill began operating in 1917, with the mine operating 24 hours per day and 363 days per year by 1930.
 The mine was closed in 1944.

 Drilling and blasting would have been part of the operations associated with the Alaska-Juneau mine, along with the Ebner and Perseverance workings, accessed from Last Chance Basin along Gold Creek or from the Sheep Creek Tunnel.
-There was also a tunnel upslope of the former office above Gastineau Avenue.
+There was also a tunnel upslope of the former office above Gastineau Avenue, with the first portal completed in 1913 near the north end of the tramway, and the second portal completed in 1916 about 500 feet further to the southeast, between the north portal and the AJGMC Mill.
 Blasting would not have taken place at the mill, although crushing of the ore might well have resulted in some vibrations during operations.
-The Starr Hill subdivision was about 0.5 miles and 0.7 miles west of the entrances of the Ebner and AJ adits, respectively, roughly 2.0 to 2.5 miles west of the top ends of all the adits at Silverbow Basin, 0.3 to 0.5 miles northwest of the AJGM tunnel, and about 0.7 miles northwest of the AJ Mill, based on the 1914 topographic map of Juneau.
+The Starr Hill subdivision was about 0.5 miles and 0.7 miles west of the entrances of the Ebner and AJGMC adits, respectively, roughly 2.0 miles to 2.5 miles west of the top ends of all the adits at Silverbow Basin, 0.3 miles to 0.5 miles northwest of the AJGMC tunnel, and about 0.7 miles northwest of the AJGMC Mill, based on the 1914 topographic map of Juneau.
 No blasting-related or vibration-related slope instabilities were mentioned in any news reports so far reviewed for the landslides at Mt.
 Roberts specifically, nor for Juneau in general.

-The AJ flume was reported to have overflowed at the time of the January 2, 1920 landslide.
-Since there was also melting snow and nearly 2" of heavy rain in 24 hours (Swanston 1972), the overflow of the flume might have contributed to that debris slide but was likely not the only cause.
+The AJGMC flume was reported to have overflowed at the time of the January 2, 1920 landslide.
+Since there was also melting snow and nearly 2 inches of heavy rain in 24 hours (Swanston 1972), the overflow of the flume might have contributed to that debris slide but was likely not the only cause.
 In a photo from the Gastineau Channel, at least two streams of concentrated water were running downslope, one within the landslide area and one to the north (Alaska State Library, Photo ASL-P87-1223).
-Surficial geology mapping by Miller (1975) shows that another landslide occurred on October 1, 1952 at the same location as the 1920 landslide, again after nearly 2" of rain in 24 hours.
-Since the mine had closed eight years before then, water from the flume would not have been a factor in the 1952 landslide.
-That landslide resulted in the closure of South Franklin Street by the old